 During your checkup, Dr. Neslund will closely examine all of your oral structures.
 These include the teeth, gums, oral tissue, tongue, palate and throat.
 This exam will also include your neck as cancer can easily appear in this region.

-After examining these structures, they’ll move on to the way your bite comes together.
+After examining these structures, Dr. Neslund will move on to the way your bite comes together.
 If your bite is uneven, it can cause disproportional force on your temporomandibular joints.
 After the initial examination, you’ll have X-rays performed so we can confirm if any problems are present underneath your gum tissue, such as early cavity development.
 We’ll also evaluate the pocket depth of your gums in order to confirm if gum disease is present.